OpenAPI Documentation¶

 Support for generics¶

-The generation of OpenAPI Documentation supports the handling of generic types.
+The generation of OpenAPI Documentation supports generic types.
 Consider the following example:

-- a common task is to implement an API that returns a paginated subset of elements, usually given some filters (e.g. textual search)
+- A common use case is implementing an API that returns a paginated subset of elements, often based on filters (e.g., textual search).

-- clients need to know the count of items that match the filters, to display the total number of items and the number of pages that are necessary to display all results (depending on page size)
+- Clients need to know the total count of items matching the filters to display the total number of items and calculate the number of pages required to show all results (depending on the page size).

 Generic

-type is a good solution, because many kinds of objects can be paginated
+type is an effective solution, as many kinds of objects can be paginated.

 Example of generic class definition